What are the best NFL helmet designs for each team?

 The fact the Miami Dolphins brought this helmet back in 2015 shows the fact that fans still retain a love affair with the helmet.
 While the new logo still reigns supreme here in 2019, the Dolphins have continued to wear the throwback helmet and uniform since the 2015 unveiling.

 The Patriots brought back a version of these helmets back in 2009 when the original AFL teams celebrated their 50th anniversary.
 They were seen a few times after the 2009 season before the NFL banned the use of multiple helmets in 2013.
-The Patriots only made one Super Bowl when wearing this helmet in a losing effort to the Bears to close out the 1985 season and the team has won six since then in their Flying Elvis helmets, meaning it’s highly unlikely they would switch back to these full-time.
+The Patriots only made one Super Bowl when wearing this helmet (with a white facemask) in a losing effort to the Bears to close out the 1985 season and the team has won six since then in their Flying Elvis helmets, meaning it’s highly unlikely they would switch back to these full-time.

 Yes, the kelly green and ‘Jets’ script won out over the other designs, and there have been several in the Jets’ history.
 While the white helmets historically scream Jets, the kelly green look has been adored by generations of fans since making their debut in 1978.
+Starting in 2019, the Jets brought back an updated version of this look.

 Many who are recent followers of the NFL may not realize the Ravens had a previous helmet design.
 This is because the original design has almost been erased from history due to legalities.
 Either way, the original helmet, which the team wore from 1996-1998 may still exist today if the team wasn’t forced to disband the logo.